Level 2 Spell Descriptions

 Characters should always carry a scroll of Town Portal with you, just in case your character is running low on mana.
 They can be bought from Adria the Witch for 200gp each and can also be learned from books and cast via staves.

-Using Magic in Diablo
+This post is part of the series: Using Magic in Diablo

 - The Diablo Sorcerer’s Spellbook: An Overview Of Magic In Diablo